lonemeow/remotx/README.md

 ### PPM output

 PPM output is done using OCR1A to automatically toggle the output pin state.
-A hand crafted interrupt routine writes the pre-calculated timer values to OCR1A.
-The values are calculated in ppm_process() called from the main loop.
+A hand crafted interrupt routine (see ppm_isr.S) writes the pre-calculated timer values to OCR1A.
+The values are calculated in `ppm_process()` called from the main loop.

 TODO
 ----